Krishnan Raman: Religious endowments

 Krishnan Raman is known for the religious endowments he made.
 He was one of the main donors to the Peruvudaiyar temple at Thanjavur.
 Inscriptions in the Rajarajeswaram temple indicate that Krishnan Raman constructed the fortifications around the temple.
 This wall is known as Krishnan Raman Tiruchurrumaligai.
 This is one of the oldest surviving defensive walls around any Chola temple.
-A metal image of Ardhanariswara was donated by him in 1014 AD.
+A metal image of Ardhanariswara was donated by him in 1014 CE.

 Family

 Krishnan Raman's son Maraiyan Arumoli, also known as Uttamachola Brahmarayan, also served as Senapathi or army commander in the Chola army.
 He assisted Rajendra Chola in building a temple for Pidari near Kolar in 1033.